nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Expected Output
 ```
+List of available goods with its quantity:
 	WC1 - Wooden Chairs (chair made of oak from Europe) [Qty: 30]
 Another command?
 ```

 ### Viewing a good `view g/`
 View a good in the warehouse using its SKU.
-This will show the details of the specified good.
+This will show more details of the specified good.

 Format: `view g/ sku/[SKU]`

 Example of finding a Good:<br/>
-Viewing details of the Wooden Chair with sku: WC1 `view g/ sku/WC1`
+Viewing details of the Wooden Chair with SKU: WC1

+`view g/ sku/WC1`

 Expected Output